-As long as you use the app for information purposes only, i.e. do not use any of the features mentioned above, then processing only takes place locally on your smartphone and the RKI will not process any personal data.
-Websites linked in the app, such as www.bundesregierung.de, are opened and displayed in your smartphone's standard browser (Android smartphones) or within the app (iPhones).
-The data processed here is determined by the respective providers of the websites accessed.
+The app automatically receives the daily statistics that appear in the app via the server system.
+This generates access data.
+Websites linked in the app, such as www.bundesregierung.de, are opened and displayed in your standard browser (Android smartphones) or within the app (iPhones).
+Which data is processed in this context depends on the respective providers of the websites accessed.